Vinspi/GD_UI/readme.md

 You can also choose a period then click the **update** button to see weather data (pressure, humidity, temperature and wind speed).

 **Warning :** you must wait for the data to be loaded on the server, otherwise the API endpoints will return an empty string.
-When data are loaded the app show the following message in the console : "App ready".
+When data are loaded, the app show the following message in the console : "App ready".

 ## The API endpoints are :